 Caring for a child with special needs brings unique challenges as well as joys.
-Developing a life plan for your child with special needs helps to ensure that they are well cared for during your life as their caregiver, but also after your passing, so that their quality of life or the services they receive is not compromised.
+Developing a life plan for your child with special needs helps to ensure that they are well cared for during your life as their caregiver, but also after your passing, so that their quality of life or the services they receive are not compromised.

-The court, in its appointment, will consider not only the person petitioning for appointment, but also if there are decision making capabilities that the person can make for him or herself.
+The court, in its appointment, will consider not only the person petitioning for appointment, but also if there are decision-making capabilities that the person can make for him or herself.
 Tennessee has stringent laws to always ensure that the person with special needs has their affairs managed in the least restrictive means possible.
 This means that if a person with a disability is able to make certain decisions for themselves, the court will not take away that ability except in very specific circumstances.

 JLCarey & Associates, PLLC Is Here To Help You